 Professor Megan Davis, Balnaves Chair for Constitutional Law and Director of the Indigenous Law Centre at UNSW’s Faculty of Law & Justice, and United Nations expert with the UN Human Rights Council's Expert Mechanism on the rights of Indigenous peoples, provided the expert foundations on which the Statement rests.
 Throughout this work, she has been supported by a team of committed legal experts from the Indigenous Law Centre.

-This exhibition celebrates the work of the delegates at the Regional Dialogues and Convention in 2016-2017, highlighting the complex exercise of legal reform that they were engaged in, and the support provided to them by Professor Davis and the academics at the Indigenous Law Centre.
+The Lawyers of the Uluru Statement exhibition celebrates the work of the delegates at the Regional Dialogues and Convention in 2016-2017, highlighting the complex exercise of legal reform that they were engaged in, and the support provided to them by Professor Davis and the academics at the Indigenous Law Centre.

 This reading list brings together the books and videos recommended in the UNSW Indigenous Strategy.
 It is a great place to start if you would like to learn more about Australia's Indigenous history and future.
 The Library has collected the books, films and related documents in an online collection called UNSW Indigenous Strategy - Recommended books & videos which you can access by signing in with your zID.

 An exhibition featuring artworks from the UNSW Art Collection by Indigenous artists is on display throughout the study spaces of Main Library Level 4.
 This exhibition celebrates the First Peoples of Australia's enduring heritage and supports the UNSW Indigenous Strategy to celebrate and increase the presence of Indigenous culture on campus.